Easy pesto pasta is a simple recipe, but so full of flavor! Make the pesto while the pasta cooks, and dinner is ready in less than 30 minutes!

 Pesto pasta add-ins

-Try these easy ideas when you want to zhuzh up your pesto pasta with some additional ingredients.
+Try these easy ideas when you want to zhuzh up your basil pesto pasta with some additional ingredients.

 - Fresh cherry tomatoes are great in the summer time.